2025 Range Rover Sport vs. Porsche Cayenne vs Mercedes-Benz GLS vs Audi Q8

 There is a reason why Land Rover is such a big name in SUVs, and why Range Rover is such a big name in luxury.
 The competition can’t touch the Range Rover Sport’s offroad ability, it’s not even close.
 Performance on the road, including fuel economy, is clearly a win for the Range Rover Sport as well.
 Finally, generous standard equipment makes it a standout in the luxury department.

-*Price shown is Base Manufacturer's Suggested Retail Price.
+*Starting at price shown is Manufacturer’s Suggested Retail Price.
 Excludes destination/handling charge ($1,175 for Range Rover Evoque and Discovery Sport, $1,275 for Range Rover Velar, $1,475 for Range Rover, New Range Rover Sport, Discovery and Defender), tax, title, license, and retailer fees, all due at signing, and optional equipment.
-Total Manufacturer's Suggested Retail Price includes destination/handling charge noted above and may include optional equipment but excludes tax, title, license and retailer fees, all due at signing.
+Base Manufacturer’s Suggested Retail Price excludes destination/handling charge and may include optional equipment but excludes tax, title, license, and retailer fees, all due at signing.
+Total Manufacturer’s Suggested Retail Price includes destination/handling charge and may include optional equipment but excludes tax, title, license, and retailer fees, all due at signing.
 Retailer price, terms and vehicle availability may vary.
-Effective August 1, 2020.
 See your local authorized Land Rover Retailer for details.